JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_modifier.rst

 the :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.freeze()` method and will be used as the initial density matrix if a calculation is started from this :py:class:`~aiida_fleur.data.fleurinp.FleurinpData` instance.

-The code example below shows how to use this method to add a LDA+U procedure to a atom species and provide an initial guess for the density matrix.
+The code example below shows how to use this method to add a LDA+U procedure to an atom species and provide an initial guess for the density matrix.

 .. code-block:: python